 There us a part in each of us which holds fast to the old truth.
 Either you are the hunter or you are the prey.
 Learn which you are.
 Act accordingly.

 One by one Alderman takes assumptions and prejudices, and exposes them to be a catalogue of giant post-hoc rationalisations.
 This is no diatribe though.
-It’s an entertaining, easy to read, and often funny read.
-But you look up from the book, and notice all sorts of things you hadn’t before.
+It’s an entertaining, easy to read, and often funny book.
+But you look up, and notice all sorts of things you hadn’t before.
 This is a story that changes the way the world looks.

 On top of the great premise, it is just SO expertly constructed and written.
 While reading, I found myself half immersed in the story, half in awe at the stunningly good writing and mastery with which Alderman executes this epic tale of change across the globe.
 She has joined the list of writers whose complete works I will read.